sarchar/n64/README.md

 *NOTE*: Since the TLB isn't implemented (yet), the n64-systemtest as-is will restart repeatedly.
 If you want to see the tests conclude, you'll need to comment out the tests in `n64-systemtest/src/tests/testlist.rs` relating to the TLB.
-That would be the tests starting with super::tlb::WiredRandom up-to super::traps::delay::TNEDelay2.
+That would be the tests starting with `super::tlb::WiredRandom` up-to `super::traps::delay::TNEDelay2`.

 # Building